Health System Entities

 Duke created this extensive network of community-based primary care physicians, physician assistants, and nurse practitioners in 1994.
 Duke Primary Care physicians have consulting associate faculty appointments with Duke in their respective academic departments.

-- Service area: 27 practices in seven counties in central North Carolina
+- Service area: 26 practices sites in seven counties in central North Carolina

 Duke Health & Wellness